Alexis Ren: Personal life

 Her mother, a health nutritionist expert, died in 2014 due to breast cancer.
 Following the death of her mother, Ren developed an eating disorder, which she later opened up about, saying she was in "a toxic state of mind."

-Ren dated travel influencer and surfer Jay Alvarrez from 2015 to 2016.
+She then went public with "Sky Bear", a relationship that seemed to end with her joining the cast of Dancing with the Stars.
+His last post with her was in October that year.

 She confirmed a romance with her dance partner Alan Bersten from October 2018 to January 2019 while filming the 27th season of Dancing with the Stars.
 Ren was in a relationship with actor and model Noah Centineo from March 2019 to January 2020.

+Ren identifies as devoutly spiritual and has discussed her belief in divine providence:"Spirituality is looking at something that society says is bad or a mistake.
+Like for instance, my mom passed away and I could look at that as a very negative thing.
+I could go down a very dark road, spirituality is knowing that life doesn't happen to me, it happens for me.
+And so anything that has happened to me is in favour of me becoming my best self."